typelevel/cats/scalafix/README.md

-# Scalafix rewrites for cats
+# Scalafix rules for cats

 ## Try this!